AjayiMike/fauceth/.github/PULL_REQUEST_TEMPLATE.md

----
-name: 🚀 Pull Request
-about: Propose a change to the codebase
----

 ### Description

 Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.